arpitbbhayani/articles/blogs/decipher-single-xor.md

-Encryption is a process of encoding messages such that it can only be read and understood by intended parties.
+Encryption is a process of encoding messages such that it can only be read and understood by the intended parties.
 The process of extracting the original message from an encrypted one is called Decryption.
 Encryption usually scrambles the original message using a key, called encryption key, that the involved parties agree on.

 The strength of an encryption algorithm is determined by how hard it would be to extract the original message without knowing the encryption key.
 Usually, this depends on the number of bits in the key - bigger the key, the longer it takes to decrypt the enciphered data.